Ukraine in the Eurovision Song Contest 2025

-Ukraine was represented at the Eurovision Song Contest 2025 with the song "Bird of Pray", written by Danylo Leshchynskyi, Fedir Khodakov and Valentyn Leshchynskyi, and performed by themselves as Ziferblat.
-The Ukrainian participating broadcaster, the Public Broadcasting Company of Ukraine (Suspilne), organised the national final Vidbir 2025 in order to select its entry for the contest.
+Ukraine was represented at the Eurovision Song Contest 2025 with the song "Bird of Pray", written by Danylo Leshchynskyi, Fedir Khodakov, and Valentyn Leshchynskyi, and performed by themselves as Ziferblat.
+The Ukrainian participating broadcaster, the Public Broadcasting Company of Ukraine (Suspilne), organised the national final Vidbir 2025 to select its entry for the contest.
+Artists had the chance to apply from 17 September to 10 November 2024.
+Twenty entries were longlisted, and, after auditions, nine were shortlisted.
+"Bird of Pray" won the national final, which was held on 8 February 2025.